- About Us

 Pocket Pets & Exotics

-The majority of our patients are dogs and cats; however, we do see other pets such as rabbits, guinea pigs, healthy birds, rats, sugar gliders, chinchillas, reptiles, and non-poisonous snakes.
+The majority of our patients are dogs and cats, however, we do have one doctor that sees other pets such as rabbits, guinea pigs, healthy birds, rats, sugar gliders, chinchillas, reptiles, and non-poisonous snakes.
 Please mention the species and the reason for your visit when making an appointment.

 Each year, thousands of pets go missing - and many don't make it back home.
 Many pets (especially indoor pets) don't wear collars or tags.
-Even if your pet wears a collar and identification tag, collars can break off and tags can become damaged and unreadable; so these forms of identification may not be enough to ensure your pet's safe return.
+Even if your pet wears a collar and identification tag, collars can break off and tags can become damaged and unreadable.
+Because of this, these forms of identification may not be enough to ensure your pet's safe return.
 Your pet needs a form of identification that is reliable and can't get lost, stolen, or damaged.
 A microchip is a safe, simple form of identification that can significantly increase the chance that your pet will return safely.

 Microchips are a permanent, unique, tamper-proof method of helping you locate a lost pet.
 The microchip itself is the size of a grain of rice and is easily implanted under your pet's skin between the shoulder blades.
 A microchip implant is no more painful than a vaccine and does not require any anesthesia - it only takes a minute.
 Young puppies and kittens can receive microchips, but even if your pet is already an adult, you should consider one.
 Even indoor pets may get curious at times and sneak outside - especially during unforeseen events such as natural disasters or house fires.
 A microchip greatly increases the chance of finding your pet in such circumstances.